My Journey in brief…

 There are so many obstacles in our world today: stress from work, harmful toxins, contaminated environment, an increasing number of nuclear (as opposed to extended) families, a lack of connection to community, and later pregnancies (there are often more issues around fertility and pregnancy for older women).
 Because of this, many women are struggling with the various stages of reproduction, including the conception, the pregnancy, and the birth.
 Assisting them, throughout all of these stages, is the foundation of my work.

 I have a Masters degree in Medical Anthropology, from The University of Edinburgh, and have worked closely with many doctors, midwives, other doulas, and various alternative healers around the world.
 My Professor (a General Practitioner), taught me how important it is to be aware of the true meaning of health in our society.
 My methods aim to bridge the gap between current medical and scientific research and ancient spiritual wisdom.

 It was a real turning point for me when I first qualified as a doula.
 I became more and more involved in the birthing world and it felt like the right place for me to be.
 My mentors on the course, Adela Stockton and Nicola Goodall, were both wonderful teachers.

 I went on to complete Breastfeeding Support training throughout my doula qualification process and I am also a certified Birth Teacher (SBTA) after two years of schooling in Edinburgh from 2007.

 For the last three years(2013-2015) I had been writing a series of articles for a medical journal, which are entitled ‘Perinatal Care’: http://www.medica.co.jp/m/perinatalcare/.

-I feel that being a doula is my calling and that my work helping women is an ongoing personal journey.
+Now, living in Paris and I feel that being a doula is my calling and that my mission helping women is an ongoing personal journey.
 I am so excited to share what I know with women and to change our birth culture for the better.